 Stainless steel passivation works by removing any free iron (exposed iron on the surface of the part).
 This leaves a thin, passive layer usually comprised of chromium and its oxides.
 Since chromium is so corrosion resistant, this layer provides greater protection to the already resistant base metal.

-Metal Finishings Limited, offers nitric/dichromate passivation.
+Metal Finishings Limited, offers nitric and nitric/dichromate passivation.
 These are both industry standard.
 For large orders, we would be prepared to introduce other passivation processes such as citric acid passivation.
 Parts with scale will require mechanical treatment or pickling before passivation.

 - ASTM A967 Nitric 1, Nitric 2 or Nitric 3